Mahesh Manjrekar

-Mahesh Vaman Manjrekar (Marathi pronunciation: [məɦeːʃ maːɲd͡zɾekəɾ]; born 16 August 1958) is an Indian actor, film director, screenwriter and producer who works primarily in Hindi films, alongside Marathi, Telugu and Bhojpuri films.
+Mahesh Vaman Manjrekar (Marathi pronunciation: [məɦeːʃ maːɲd͡zɾekəɾ]; born 16 August 1958) is an Indian actor, film director, screenwriter and producer who works primarily in Hindi films, alongside Marathi and Telugu films.
 He is credited with directing the critically acclaimed films Vaastav: The Reality (1999), Astitva (2000) and Viruddh...
 Family Comes First (2005).
 He has won a National Film Award for Best Feature Film in Marathi for Astitva and two Star Screen Awards.
-He is also known as host of the reality show, Bigg Boss Marathi since 2018.
+He is also the host of the reality show, Bigg Boss Marathi since 2018.

 Early life

-Mahesh Manjrekar was born on 16 August 1958 in Mumbai, Maharashtra (erstwhile Bombay state).
-He was brought up in a Marathi Karhade Brahmin family.
+Mahesh Manjrekar was born on 16 August 1958 in Bombay, Bombay state.